-GED testing is scored on a scale from 100 to 200.
-Below passing is from 100 to 144, the high school equivalent score is 145 to 164, college-ready score: 165 to 174, and the college-ready plus college credit score is 175 to 200.
+The GED test is scored on a scale from 100 to 200.
+Below passing is from 100 to 144, the high school equivalent score is 145 to 164, the college-ready score is 165 to 174, and the college-ready plus up to 10 college credit score is 175 to 200.

 In Colorado, there’s no need to first sign up for a prep course.
-It is strongly advised, however, to follow a prep course at one of Colorado’s HSE prep locations or take a respected online course in order to get all geared up for your HSE (high school equivalency) test.
+It is strongly advised, however, to follow a prep course at one of Colorado’s HSE prep locations, and your local bookstore and community library can also provide you with study books and more prep material.

 You can also find some pretty good online GED preparatory courses today to get all geared up for the Colorado high school equivalency exam.
 We recommend, of course, our Onsego online GED classes.